Emekaony/go_algorithms/README.md

 ## Lessons Learned

 1. I learned a lot about multi-dimensional image processing.
-2. I got very comfortable with parsing through documentation for useful informatino
+2. I got very comfortable with parsing through documentation for useful information.
 3. I learned to use low level bit manipulation when necessary.